Prathamrajgor/tution_management_system/README.md

 ## Running on Machine
 To run it on the local machine we can git clone the repo, go to server folder and then chang the MYSQL password to your MYSQL server's password.
-Once this has been done we can start the server by typing node app.js on teh terminal  and the server will be started.
+Once this has been done we can start the server by typing <code> node app.js </code> on teh terminal  and the server will be started.
 Now we can view our app on localhost:5000